Less digital tokens than Ethereum, Known to be full of scammers

 Provides the benefit of immutability, Resistant to miner consensus, Considerably low transaction fees

 I know you might probably be confused because there is a digital currency named Ethereum, and now another - Ethereum Classic?
 Why do they share a common name?
 Are they really different from each other?
 Well, let’s see.

 Ethereum Classic is a digital currency that is open-source or publicly distributed computing platform that runs ‘Smart Contract’.
 It means that these applications can run exactly as programmed without any possibility of censorship, downtime, fraud, or third-party interference.
 It is also worth mentioning that it is Blockchain based on a public digital ledger.

 It wasn’t created until just 2016 and its development is still active.
 To help understand why it shared a common name with another digital currency, the following brief history will aid your knowledge.

-The split off happened after the DAO (Decentralized Autonomous Organization) based on Ethereum was hacked last June 2016.
+The split-off happened after the DAO (Decentralized Autonomous Organization) based on Ethereum was hacked last June 2016.
 A total of $50 million worth of funds were stolen.
-Since the DAO was crowd funded, the event resulted with numerous people losing their stakes.
+Since the DAO was crowd-funded, the event resulted in numerous people losing their stakes.
 After several weeks of debate, the community decided to make a "hard fork" of Ethereum's Blockchain in order to get the stolen funds back.
 A hard fork is a change in a Blockchain which causes separation.

 It works to provide a value token known as ‘classic ether’, which is transferable from one participant to another and can be stored in a digital wallet.
 The ‘classic ether’ is also used to reward participant nodes for solving mathematical problems as a means of mining the digital currency.